mmgen/mmgen-wallet/doc/wiki/using-mmgen/Altcoin-and-Forkcoin-Support.md

 * Addresses and other hexadecimal values are given without the leading `0x`.
 * Fees are expressed in Gas price, e.g. `12G` for 12 Gwei or `1000M` for 1000
   Mwei.
 This works at both the command line and interactive prompt.
-* When using OpenEthereum in light client mode, the `--cached-balances` option will greatly speed up operations of the `mmgen-txcreate`, `mmgen-txdo` and `mmgen-tool twview` commands by reducing network queries to a minimum.
+* When using Parity in light client mode, the `--cached-balances` option will greatly speed up operations of the `mmgen-txcreate`, `mmgen-txdo` and `mmgen-tool twview` commands by reducing network queries to a minimum.
 If your account balances have changed, they may be refreshed interactively within